MethodsAndPractices/vsteam/.docs/Hide-VSTeamWorkItemState.md

 ```

 ### -ProcessTemplate

 Specifies the process template where the WorkItem Type to be modified is found; by default this will be the template for the current project.
-Note that although some WorkItem types like "bug" or "task" are found in multilple templates, a change to the available states only applies to one template, and the built-in process templates cannot be modified.
+Note that although some WorkItem types like "bug" or "task" are found in multiple templates, a change to the available states only applies to one template, and the built-in process templates cannot be modified.
 Values for this parameter should tab-complete.

 ```yaml
 Type: Object